Availability of the components is a challenge

 Strict selection criteria

+Teleste always aims to ensure that all components and related materials are from responsible sources and that all suppliers observe international regulations and norms concerning human rights, corruption and bribery.
 The company uses a third-party service to maintain the necessary information pertaining to the legitimate trade of natural resources and supply chains in line with sustainable development.
 The third-party service monitors the origin of the raw materials used in standard components (conflict minerals, 3TG).
 Teleste only purchases products and components that fulfil the requirements of the RoHS directive.
-There are also counterfeit components available on the market.
-Teleste promotes anti-counterfeiting by committing to four basic principles (Teleste’s Anti-Counterfeiting Statement) and by requiring that its suppliers also promote these principles through their own actions.

 Teleste participated in the ECOVADIS business sustainability rating framework in 2019 and was awarded a silver medal in recognition of the company’s achievements in the area of corporate social responsibility.
 The rating evaluates organisations with respect to the strength of their policies, actions and results under four themes: the environment, labour and human rights, ethics and sustainable procurement.
 Teleste scored particularly well in the assessment of sustainable procurement.